 - Heart – Tests for heart conditions, such as murmurs, extra sounds, an enlarged heart, pacemaker, or implantable defibrillator.

 - Chest and Lungs – Tests for abnormal chest expansion, abnormal respiratory rate, abnormal breathing sounds such as wheezing or alveolar rales (i.e. “crackles”), and cyanosis.
-This does not include a breast exam.
-Findings may require further testing such as an X-ray or pulmonary test.
+This doesn’t include a breast exam.
+You may need further testing such as an X-ray or pulmonary test.

 - Abdomen and Viscera – Examines your internal organs for an enlarged liver, enlarged spleen, masses, bruits, hernia, and significant wall muscle weaknesses.

 - Vascular System – Checks for an abnormal pulse, cartoid or arterial bruits (or as we say in English… “weird murmur sounds”), and varicose veins.

 - Genito-Urinary System – Checks for hernias, and next are your extremities.

 - Limbs and Extremities – The examiner checks for any loss or impairment of limbs, any perceptible limp, deformities, abnormal weaknesses or paralyses, insufficient grasp to grip a steering wheel, and insufficient mobility and strength to operate the pedals properly.